House van de Werve

-Van de Werve is the name of one of the oldest noble families from Antwerp that is still in existence.
+The Van de Werve family is one of the oldest Belgian noble families from Antwerp that is still in existence.

 History

-This family is known to be one of the oldest noble families Flanders.
+This family is known to be one of the oldest noble families of Flanders.
 For centuries years they have played an important part in the local history of their many possessions.
 These include the lordships of Hovorst, Massenhoven, Viersel, Bouchaut, Vremdeyck, Immerseel, Schilde, Gyssenoudekercke, Kontick, Westkerck, Spierenbroeck, Sint Maria Ghestele, Voorschootte, Terweer, Lichtaerd and Vorsselaer.

 Notable members

 Over time, many members married into other very important noble families such as Schetz, Tucher, Ursel and Brimeu.